A true story- names changed. I was frightened but Johnny taught me death is part of life.

-Leaving my husband and four-year-old son for work was never easy.
-As I give hugs and kisses to my energetic, redheaded son, it never occurred to me how much he would be in my thoughts that evening.
+Leaving my husband and four-year-old son for work is never easy.
+As I give hugs and kisses to my energetic redheaded son, it never occurred to me how much he would be in my thoughts that evening.

 Actual hands-on nursing at a hospital was quite a bit different from my experiences in nursing school.
 That was when I had two patients to care for in four hours.
 Now, myself and another new graduate each had 10 of our own patients.
-There was no time to document how many green beans a patient consumed for dinner (in school you really had to do this) and the doctors didn't read nurses notes anyway, other nurses did.
+There was no time to document how many green beans a patient consumed for dinner (in school you really had to do this) and the doctors didn't read nurses notes anyway, other nurses would if they needed essential information.
 You only document the most important details about a patient.
 Most documentation is done with computerized flow charts.

-I did enjoy my job and even when things were hectic, I could laugh with our patients and hold their hands when they were frightened.
-I was learning a lot.
+I did enjoy my job and even when things were hectic, I could laugh with patients and hold their hands when they were frightened.
+I was learning by doing.
 Not only about medicine, which I loved but also, about people.

 It was about five in the afternoon when we received a call that we would be getting a patient with severe burns from the emergency room.
 I was completely caught off guard.
 I was used to caring for surgical patients.

-The nurses from the Emergency Room pushed a gurney towards me.
-When I saw what lay on it, my heart rushed to my throat.
-The person wasn’t moving, was swathed in bandages like a mummy, and I could see singed hair and a tracheotomy tube in his throat.
+Emergency Room personnel pushed a gurney towards me.
+When I saw the person that lay on it, my heart rushed into my throat.
+He wasn’t moving, was swathed in bandages like a mummy, and I could see singed hair and a tracheotomy tube in his throat.

 They didn’t even try to put him in our bed, just pulled it out of the room, soon I would discover why.
 I hooked the oxygen up to the tracheotomy tube in his throat that goes into his lungs to help him breath and put the two intravenous bags on poles.
 He wasn’t talking and his eyes were bandaged.
 I picked up his slender hand and felt for a pulse.
 It was there but weak.
 He didn’t react to my touch.